dthomas-hkd/pandas_intro/README.md

 * https://hakkoda.udemy.com/course/finance-data-with-python-and-pandas/
 * https://realpython.com/pandas-merge-join-and-concat/

-Is advised to take a look of them, besides the links included in the notebooks in case you want to dig dipper in these topics!
+Is advised to take a look of them, besides the links included in the notebooks, in case you want to dig dipper in these topics!